-Session 2: Stages of Adolescence
+Session 2: Stages of Adolescence Date: Time: 120 minutes Facilitator(s):

 - 1. Copy handouts -one for each participant - 2.
 Gather art supplies

 Note: The personal posters made by participants in the Assessment section should be saved by the facilitator.
 Participants will add to them in the Assessment section of Session 3, the Application section of Session 4, the Application section of Session 5, and in the Assessment section of Session 7.